iphyer/CS839_DataScience_ClassProject/stage3/data/README.md

 * 6963 tuples in table `TableA.csv`
 * 5730 tuples in table `TableB.csv`

-# Additional Data file in In tis directory
+# Other Data Files in In tis directory

 ##provide a file that lists all tuple pairs that survive the blocking step.